 - Package includes: 1) pre-trip orientation; 2) on-site immersion to the cultural, political, religious, economic and realities and context of mission in Guatemala; 3) all-inclusive, in-country accommodations (room, meals and in-country transportation); and 4) post-trip debriefing and reflection.

 - Participants are responsible for air travel to and from Guatemala City (estimated $800)

 - U.S. Passport are required (Visa not required)— please check with your doctor regarding vaccines

 What You Can Expect on this Mission Trip…

 More about this Mission Trip…

-- Encounter and relationship building with individuals, families, and communities in Guatemala City, Quiche, and San Marcos
+- Encounter and relationship building with individuals, families and communities

-- Professional development in engaging young people in mission
+- Professional development in engaging others in mission

 - Faith formation designed to ground service and outreach in the Catholic tradition and faith